 Now that everything is complete, it’s time to check if all the information has been added correctly.
 You can do this by performing a Google search for each business listing (for example, “pizza store Palo Alto”).
 If they all appear in the first pages of results, everything is okay.
 If not, you should contact Google and ask for help.

 XML sitemaps are used to map out your website’s content so that search engines can easily crawl it.
+A well-designed XML sitemap will ensure that search engines can navigate your website without issues.
 It’s straightforward to do, and you only need either an XML Sitemap plugin or the official Google one.
 The latter is free but requires some technical knowledge about creating site maps programmatically with a Google account.

 So a plugin is the simplest and quickest option to go with, even though it may lack some extra features that could come in handy.
 After adding one, you can just submit your sitemap(s) online or check their status.